vineet574/tic-tac-toe/README.md

 Undo Feature: Players can undo their last move.

+Leaderboard (Persistent Scores Across Games)
+Use a file to save and load scores between sessions.

+Timed Moves
+Add a time limit per move using threading.Timer or signal on Unix.

+Multiple Undo (Undo History Limit)
+Allow multiple undos (up to a set number like 3) instead of just one.

+Replay Game Moves
+After a match, show a replay by printing the board step-by-step from moves_stack.

+Play as Two Humans
+Already possible — but make it more intuitive with clearer prompts when computer play is off.

+Stylized Board Display
+Use emojis or colored output (colorama) for a visually appealing experience.

+Auto Save/Load Last Game
+On exit and next start, resume from where the last game left off (via JSON file).

 Scorekeeping: Keep track of the number of wins for each player.

 Replay Option: Ask if the players want to play again after a game ends.